Manac (trailers): Brand Names

+Manac products are sold under the brand names: Manac, CPS, Peerless, Darkwing, UltraPlate, Ultravan and Liddell Canada.

 CPS

-CPS Trailers were acquired by Manac in 2002.
+CPS Trailers was acquired by Manac in 2002.
 The brand name CPS Dump Trailer began in the 80s with the goal of helping the construction and agriculture industry with its need for specific semi-trailers.
 Manac uses its CPS brand in only the United States and produces its CPS units in its Oran, Missouri factory.
 CPS offers the following products: